pachyderm/docs-content/latest/manage/helm-values/pachd.md

     uploadConcurrencyLimit: 100  # object storage uploads per Pachd instance; analogous to  --upload-concurrency-limit argument to pachctl
     compactionShardSizeThreshold: 0 # the total size of the files in a shard.
     compactionShardCountThreshold: 0 # the total number of files in a shard.
+    memoryThreshold: 0
+    levelFactor: 0
+    maxFanIn: 10
+    maxOpenFileSets: 50
+    # diskCacheSize and memoryCacheSize are defined in units of 8 Mb chunks.
+The default is 100 chunks which is 800 Mb.
+    diskCacheSize: 100
+    memoryCacheSize: 100

   ppsWorkerGRPCPort: 1080
   storageGCPeriod: 0 # the number of seconds between PFS's garbage collection cycles; <0 disables garbage collection; 0 defaults to pachyderm's internal config.